Jucys-Murphy elements for Soergel bimodules: Jantzen type filtrations and sum formulas.

 \section{Jantzen type filtrations and sum formulas.}

-We construct in this section an analogue of the Jantzen filtration and, as an application of Theorem \ref{lightleavesJM_det}, we obtain its associated sum formula.
-Recall that the original Jantzen filtration was constructed in the setting of Verma modules for semisimple complex Lie algebras.
-Although the combinatorial methods used here have little in common with those used in the theory of Verma modules, ultimately the sum formulas rely in both cases on determinant expressions.
+We construct in this section an analogue of the Jantzen filtration and, as an application of Theorem \ref{lightleavesJM_det}, obtain an associated sum formula.
+Recall that the original Jantzen filtration was constructed for Verma modules for semisimple complex Lie algebras.
+Although the combinatorial methods used here have little in common with those used in the representation theory of Lie algebras, ultimately the sum formulas rely in both cases on determinant expressions.